tookit/vue-material-admin/README.md

 ## Discord Channel

-If there is any idea or advice may help improve the channel, pls leave your mesage.
+If there is any idea or advice may help improve the channel, pls leave your message.
 Thanks

 [https://discord.gg/yzMcpG] (https://discord.gg/yzMcpG)